I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 And there's Pac-Man.

-This video is I saved it to my pocket app.
+This video is, I saved it to my pocket app.

 He said, apparently Pittsburgh got all gangsters.

-Ain't nobody gonna take out five-five.
+Ain't nobody going to take out 5-5.

-That's Vonta's Burfect's number.
+That's Vantes Berfik's number.

 On the field or off.